-As put forth by Bhat in his book titled, “Financial Management: Principles and Practice”, finance is defined as that activities which are concerned with the acquisition and conservation of capital funds in meeting the needs and overall objectives of an organisation.
+As put forth by Bhat in his book titled, “Financial Management: Principles and Practice”, finance is defined as those activities which are concerned with the acquisition and conservation of capital funds in meeting the needs and overall objectives of an organisation.

 Finance Department is the part of an organization that is responsible for acquiring funds for the firm, managing funds within the organization and planning for the expenditure of funds on various assets.
 It is the part of an organization that ensures efficient financial management and financial control necessary to support all business activities.

 The contributions of finance department to any company and how these contributions positively affect organisational performance will greatly depend on factors such as the extent to which the owner/ manager is involved in his company.
-The roles and responsibilities of a finance department includes but are not limited to:
+The roles and responsibilities of a finance department include but are not limited to:

-It is duty of finance department to manage all cash flows into and out of a company and ensure that there are enough funds available to meet the day-to-day running of the company.
+It is the duty of the finance department to manage all cash flows into and out of a company and ensure that there are enough funds available to meet the day-to-day running of the company.
 This area also encompasses the credit and collections policies for the company’s customers, to ensure that vendors and creditors are paid correctly and on time; and that the company is also paid correctly and as when due.

-In this function, the finance department works with managers to prepare company’s budgets and forecasts and also give feedback with regards to the financial standing of the company.
-This information can be used to fulfill cash needs of each department, plan company staffing levels, plan asset purchase and expansions at minimum cost before they become necessary.
+In this function, the finance department works with managers to prepare the company’s budgets and forecasts and also give feedback with regards to the financial standing of the company.
+This information can be used to fulfil the cash needs of each department, plan company staffing levels, plan asset purchase and expansions at minimum cost before they become necessary.
 The finance department can also use past records from respective departments to make better budget and forecast over long-term and short-term time horizons.

-It is the duty of the finance department to advice companies on the best financing mix that could yield the company the best profit and also help them source longer term financing at the lowest cost such that there is a profit level of liquidity.
+It is the duty of the finance department to advise companies on the best financing mix that could yield the company the best profit and also help them source longer-term financing at the lowest cost such that there is a profit level of liquidity.
 Some of the many varied paths a company can source funds to finance their business as discussed in one of our articles “10 Most Common Ways to Finance Your Business” include bank credit or private lender debt or, share issues to private investors (where applicable).

-Running a company involves paying tax, and it is the duty of finance department to handle tax issues.
-This includes creating good corporate relation with government by remitting PAYE (Pay As You Earn) to the relevant authority, and ensuring that implementation of tax matters are done within the framed policies.
+Running a company involves paying tax, and it is the duty of the finance department to handle tax issues.
+This includes creating good corporate relationships with government by remitting PAYE (Pay As You Earn) to the relevant authority, and ensuring that implementation of tax matters are done within the framed policies.

 Apart from analyzing and selecting new investments, it is also the duty of the finance department to manage company’s existing assets.
 The finance department should be concerned with current assets apart from fixed assets.
 The company’s working capital needs to be managed efficiently in such a way as to maximize profitability relative to the amount of funds tied up since it has more implication on the firm liquidity than its fixed asset.

 Financial reporting and analysis is the function that takes raw accounting entries and transforms them into meaningful, usable and comparable financial statements.
-The finance department contribute to organizational growth by measuring and reporting on regular bases, key numbers that are vital to the success of the company.
+The finance department contributes to organizational growth by measuring and reporting on regular bases, key numbers that are vital to the success of the company.
 This will likely include a summary of all funding sources, expenditures and reserves available for future use (excluding those already committed and budgeted for current period) some non-financial information.
 And are usually communicated to managers in a logical and understandable format.

 The finance department provides company management with information necessary to make strategic decisions such as which markets or projects to pursue, the payback periods for large capital purchases, decision on what should be given out as dividend out of the company’s earnings and what to plough back into the business, the best financing mix that could yield the company the nest profit, decision on how to allocate funds to investment etc., thus, making sure that money is being used in the best way.

-Having read up this point, you must have discovered that the importance of the finance department to any company cannot be overemphasized since the financial policy of any company to a greater extent, determines not only its existence, and survival but also the performance and success of that company.
+Having read up to this point, you must have discovered that the importance of the finance department to any company cannot be overemphasized since the financial policy of any company to a greater extent, determines not only its existence, and survival but also the performance and success of that company.
 Any company aspires to grow and make profit should make sure the activities of the finance department are handled by individuals who have all it takes to be in the department.